dustinpfister/blog_posts/_posts/api-fixer.md

 layout: post
 categories: api
 id: 1
-updated: 2019-05-10 18:36:04
+updated: 2019-05-10 18:43:04
-version: 1.3
+version: 1.4
 ---

 Lately I was helping a friend of mine prepare for a trip to India.
 While doing so one of the things she wanted to get done was to type up a table that included US dollar amounts on one column, and the rupee equivalent in the other.
+The [fixer api](http://fixer.io) is one way to go about getting up to date exchange rates.

 <!-- more -->

+## 1 - API fixer is no longer free

+The fixer api was once a free way to go about getting up to date exchange rates, but now it costs money.
+There is still a free account plan, but an account still needs to be set up to get an access token and use the api.

-## 1 - The problem API fixer can solve
+## 2 - The problem API fixer can solve

 I have been developing scripts involving finding ways of automating a great deal of my work flow to help reduce the amount of time I spend on repetitive tasks, so I have more time to spend on the novel stuff.
 That got me thinking that maybe it would be fun to see if I could automate the process of making her table, for the heck of it, and maybe doing so would be a bit helpful for her.
 Exchange rates are always jumping up and down, and every time a significant change happens she would have to write the table again.